apramus/seaweed-biodiversity-effects/README.md

 31 | ConBiomass | Consumer biomass, the total dry mass of consumers in grams 32 | ConDivRich | Consumer richness, the total number of consumer taxa present (in fields 18-29)

-Throughout our analysis below we focus on ou most resolved data from the final four weeks of the experiment.
+Throughout the analysis below we focus on our most resolved data from the final four weeks of the experiment.

 ## `2-effects-on-secondary-production.R`